vitejs/vite/README.md

 ## Migrating from 1.x

-Vite is now in 2.0 beta.
 Check out the [Migration Guide](https://vitejs.dev/guide/migration.html) if you are upgrading from 1.x.

 ## Packages